 In patients experiencing recurrent bouts of HE despite administration of non-absorbable disaccharides, it is recommended to implement secondary prophylaxis by adding rifaximin[3].

 Rifaximin is a non-absorbable antibiotic that has been shown to reduce serum ammonia and improve cognitive function in patients with HE, thus preventing recurrences and decreasing hospitalization rates[122,123].
 Several studies proved rifaximin efficacy in both prevention of recurrences and treatment of acute bouts of HE, and its beneficial effects on neuropsychiatric and neuromotor abnormalities have been observed[124,125].
-Rifaximin is thought to act through a number of mechanisms, including the modulation of gut microbiota, reduction of ammonia circulating levels and of bacterial translocation, reduced release of endotoxins and proinflammatory cytokines with consequent anti-inflammatory effects[126-128],, but also directly affecting intestinal barrier and gut bacteria function[129-131].
+Rifaximin is thought to act through a number of mechanisms, including the modulation of gut microbiota, reduction of ammonia circulating levels and bacterial translocation, and reduced release of endotoxins and proinflammatory cytokines with consequent anti-inflammatory effects[126-128].
+It also directly affects intestinal barrier and gut bacteria function[129-131].

-The effect of rifaximin on the gut-liver-brain axis has been investigated by Bajaj et al[132], who observed improved cognition and reduced endotoxemia after eight weeks of rifaximin administration in 20 cirrhotic patients with MHE.
+The effect of rifaximin on the gut-liver-brain axis was investigated by Bajaj et al[132], who observed improved cognition and reduced endotoxemia after 8 weeks of rifaximin administration in 20 cirrhotic patients with MHE.
 Despite only slight modifications of microbiota composition were observed (namely a reduction in Veillonellaceae and an increase in Eubacteriaceae), serum metabolomics analysis suggested that rifaximin significantly altered bacterial functioning.
 In fact, there was an increase in serum saturated and unsaturated fatty acids, as well as other bacterial end-products, with a potentially beneficial impact on cognitive functions.
 The authors postulated that rifaximin might positively affect cognitive function mainly through a beneficial modulation of bacterial metabolism rather than by reducing absolute or relative bacterial abundances.

 Rifaximin efficacy appears to be further increased when used in addition to lactulose: a double-blind prospective study by Sharma et al[10] revealed a significant decrease in OHE and length of hospital stay with combination therapy compared to lactulose alone.
 These data reveal how synergistic strategies may enhance treatment efficacy.